-Borrowers with a history of collection accounts should have re-established satisfactory credit in order to be considered a satisfactory credit risk.
+Non-medical collection accounts without established payment arrangements are to be included with a calculated monthly payment using 5% of the outstanding balance of the collection.
+Borrowers with a history of such accounts should have re-established satisfactory credit in order to be considered a satisfactory credit risk.

-While VA does not require that collection accounts be paid-off prior to closing if the borrower's overall credit is acceptable, an underwriter must address the existence of the collection account(s) with an explanation on VA Form 26-6393, Loan Analysis, for excluding the negative credit history they represent.
+While VA does not require such accounts be paid-off prior to closing if the borrower's overall credit is acceptable, an underwriter must address the existence of the account(s) with an explanation on VA Form 26- 6393, Loan Analysis, and justify why positive factors outweigh the negative credit history such accounts represent.